What is Operating Return on Assets (OROA)?

 - To compare how well a company utilizes its assets among companies that operate in the same industry and are engaged in similar business operations;

-- On a trended basis to compare a company to its performance in the previous year; or
+- On a trended basis to compare its current performance to its performance in the previous year

-- To indicate how well a company is using its total assets to generate operating income.
+- To indicate how well a company is using its assets to generate operating income.

-Operating return on assets (OROA), a profitability ratio, is similar to the traditional return on assets ratio but uses operating income in the numerator as opposed to net income.
-OROA is used to determine the company’s operating income generated per dollar invested in assets.
+Operating return on assets (OROA) is similar to the traditional return on assets ratio but uses operating income in the numerator as opposed to net income.
+OROA is used to determine a company’s operating efficiency by revealing the amount of income generated per dollar invested in its operating assets.
+It excludes assets that are not part of its normal business operations – such as investments in other companies that it may hold.

-An analyst may prefer to use OROA to negate the cost of asset acquisition and the effect of taxes.
-The OROA can be used to compare among peer companies, used on a trended basis to determine company performance, and as an indicator of how well a company is using its total assets to generate operating income.
+The OROA can be used to compare with peer companies, used to determine the trend of company performance, and as an indicator of how well a company is using its assets to generate operating income.